marcelpetrick/DevNotes/BeenThereSeenThat/20230713_KaggleMunich/README.md

 ### The fast and the verbose: NLP takes on NASCAR radio
 *team and drivers communicate with each other
 * you can check the radio of everyone
-* someone previously implemented already some speech recognition (nvidia) -> ginourmous data set
+* someone previously implemented already some speech recognition (nvidia) -> ginormous data set
-* filter: importance and intent labelling
+* filter: importance and intent labeling
 * this time some unsupervised ML
 * automatic topic identification
 * topic comparison